 Much of our jewellery is designed using Cad-cam software.
 With this software we can determine how heavy a piece of jewellery is by using specific gravity.
 Below you can see that there is a considerable difference between the specific gravity of silver and gold.
 Gold has a specific gravity of 19.3 in its pure form and thus feels heavier than pure silver which has a specific gravity of 10.5.
 The specific gravity can also be used to test whether something is silver or gold.

 An example of this is the Archimedes water test.
 Archimedes was a Greek scientist in the 3rd century BC.
 King Hiero II asked him to test a gold crown for authenticity.
 He of course couldn’t damage the crown..
 After pondering for a long time he thought of a solution for this problem in his bathtub.
 Enthusiastically he jumped out of his tub and ran through the streets naked screaming ‘Eureka, eureka’.
-What he found was what we now know as the law of Archimedes: Volume = mass / specific gravity.
+What he had discovered is what we now recognise as Archimedes' principle: Volume = Mass / density, which means that:

 Pure gold | 19.3 |